-- Consideration for spin-off, induced dual purpose and co-benefit across industries to maximize return on investment and support industries that can take advantage of reliable power which are not yet established (e.g., use of waste heat, irrigation water, clean energy transition, training center, innovation hub, infrastructure investment (roads, rail, power etc.). - Maximizing uranium supply chain opportunities within Saskatchewan. - Exploration of opportunities for agri-business, improved food security and the innovative use of nuclear technology in the agriculture sector. - Development of programs to re-skill workers (e.g., from coal to nuclear), including identifying training and certification requirements to work in the nuclear industry. - Positioning of students in high school, university or college for future job opportunities, including international educational opportunities and exchange programs. - Support for existing business and enterprise that could support the nuclear sector (e.g., manufacturing, concrete etc.).
+- Consideration for spin-off, induced dual purpose and co-benefit across industries to maximize return on investment and support industries that can take advantage of reliable power which are not yet established.
+Examples could include use of waste heat, irrigation water, clean energy transition, training center, innovation hub, infrastructure investment (roads, rail, power etc.). - Proactive, collaborative planning for ancillary facilities such as domestic water supply and road construction/upgrades. - Maximizing uranium supply chain opportunities within Saskatchewan. - Exploration of opportunities for agri-business, improved food security and the innovative use of nuclear technology in the agriculture sector. - Development of programs to re-skill workers (e.g., from coal to nuclear), including identifying training and certification requirements to work in the nuclear industry. - Positioning of students in high school, university or college for future job opportunities, including international educational opportunities and exchange programs. - Support for existing business and enterprise that could support the nuclear sector (e.g., manufacturing, concrete etc.).